-c) The required number of off-Road or off-Highway parking spaces shall be as follows, unless otherwise specified elsewhere in these regulations.
-The minimum number of parking spaces is the expected demand for parking, and building to the minimum required amount of parking is encouraged.
+- c) The required number of off-Road or off-Highway parking spaces shall be as follows, unless otherwise specified elsewhere in these regulations.
+The minimum number of parking spaces is the expected demand for parking, and building to the minimum required amount of parking is encouraged. - d) In any district served by municipal water and sewer infrastructure that allows residential uses, the residential parking requirement for any structure containing a dwelling unit shall be 1 parking space per dwelling unit.
+An applicant may provide additional spaces if they are felt to be needed.